Fort Macon in North Carolina

 On April 25, 1862, Parke’s Union forces bombarded the fort with heavy siege guns for 11 hours, aided by the fire of four Union navy gunboats in the ocean offshore and by floating batteries in the sound to the east.
 While the fort easily repulsed the Union gunboat attack, the Union land batteries, utilizing new rifled cannons, hit the fort 560 times.
 There was such extensive damage that Col. White was forced to surrender the following morning, April 26.
 The Union army held Fort Macon for the remainder of the war.

 Five-sided Fort Macon is made up of 2,379,546 bricks – more than any other U.S. fort.
-Twenty-six vaulted rooms (or casemates) are enclosed by outer walls that are 4.5 feet thick.
+Twenty-six vaulter rooms (or casemates) are enclosed by outer walls that are 4.5 feet thick.
 Other features of the fort include powder magazines, counterfire rooms with cannon emplacements, and a wide moat, which served to protect the fort when flooded with waters from Bogue Sound.
 An inner court or parade ground is now the scene of historic reenactments during special events.

 Even though Fort Macon is the second most visited park in North Carolina, we mostly had the entire place to ourselves.
 It was really fun to get to wander around and look out over the water.
 It was warm that day with a nice breeze…I can’t imagine the heat of summer pounding down on soldiers in hot uniforms.